 Visitors have endless opportunities to find adventure, sightseeing, and relaxation in and nearby Haleakala National Park.
 The Haleakala Summit offers something for everyone, from the majestic overlooks above the clouds to lush rainforests.
-So, what is the best way to experience Haleakala in Maui?
+This article provides what you need to know before visiting Haleakala.

 Haleakala National Park is one of Maui’s most breathtaking attractions.
 In fact, the volcano makes up approximately three-quarters of Maui.
 Legend has it that demigod Maui captured the sun to lengthen its daily presence while standing atop the Haleakala Summit.
 In the ancient Hawaiian language, Haleakala translates to “House of the Sun.”

 The Volcano Summit District

 Most park visitors head to Haleakala’s Summit District.
 Here, guests can explore the crater and admire the high-altitude and barren landscape.
 Scenes from the crater are almost otherworldly.

 Often referred to as the backside of Haleakalā, the Kīpahulu District showcases another side of the dormant volcano.
 This is where a lava flow met with East Maui’s ocean, producing waterfalls and other natural wonders like the Seven Sacred Pools of ʻOheʻo.
 For those who enjoy exploring the road less traveled, make sure to explore the “backside” of Haleakala.
 It is a rewarding adventure with waterfalls and lush rainforests.
 Kīpahulu is one of the most scenic stops on the Road to Hana.